sleede/fab-manager/doc/virtual-machine.md

 # Virtual Machine Instructions

-These instructions allow to deploy a testing or development instance of Fab Manager inside a virtual machine, with most of the software dependencies installed automatically and avoiding to install a lot of software and services directly on the host computer.
+These instructions allow to deploy a testing or development instance of Fab-manager inside a virtual machine, with most of the software dependencies installed automatically and avoiding to install a lot of software and services directly on the host computer.